svnrnns/aurora-vue3/README.md

 ### Instance Configuration

-Aurora offers several tools to customize the instance, such as default url, headers, params, custom AbortController for handling request cancellation, and setting a maximum of ongoing requests.
+Aurora offers several tools to customize the instance, such as base url, headers, params, custom AbortController for handling request cancellation, and setting a maximum of ongoing unresolved requests.

-- To add a **default url**, use the Aurora constructor.
-This url will be used by default when making a request using this instance.
+- To add a **base url**, use the Aurora constructor.
+This url will be used when making a request using this instance.

 ```js
 new Aurora("https://api.example.com");
 ```

-- To set a max concurrent request limit, use the Aurora constructor or the following function.
+- To set a max concurrent number of unresolved request, use the Aurora constructor or the following function.
 If the Aurora instance exceeds the limit of unresolved requests, every further request will fail.

 ```js
 new Aurora(null, 5);